Democratic Party of Russia: History

 The Democratic Party of Russia was founded by Nikolay Travkin.
 Other early leaders included Stanislav Govorukhin and Sergey Glazyev.
 In the 1990s it was a prominent democratically oriented party holding seats in the first State Duma and was a member of the Democratic Russia coalition.
 After the coup in 1991, the party evolved from liberal anticommunism to centrism (1992–1993) and later to moderate Russian nationalism (1994–1995).

 In 1991, the Democratic Party differed from other liberal/democratic organizations with its 'demopatriotic' stance (similar to Aksyuchits' Christian-Democratic Party and Astafyev's Constitutional Democrats).
 The Democratic Party was opposed to the dissolution of the Soviet Union and criticised Latvia's and Estonia's policies towards their Russian-speaking minorities.
 After the signing of the Belovezhye treaty, the DP organized a number of demonstrations against the treaty.

 In the 1993 parliamentary elections in Russia, the party received 5.52% of the Proportional Representation ballot vote (2,969,533 votes) as well as 2.1% (1,094,066 votes) of votes on individual district ballots.
 This translated into 14 and 7 seats, respectively, for a total of 21 seats in the 450-seat Duma.

 The party's stance on Yegor Gaidar's economic reforms was confusing but developed more critical in the course of time.
 During the 1993 Russian constitutional crisis, the party did not have a unanimous position.
 The party called for balloting both for the re-election of the President as well as of the legislative bodies on the referendum in April 1993; however, some of the party's leaders took the pro-Yeltsin side.
 Similarly, during the October 1993 events in Moscow, Travkin initially supported the so-called zero variants (annulling both Yeltsin's decree nr 1400 and the Supreme Soviet's subsequent decisions).
 On 4 October, Travkin supported Yeltsin's actions in suppressing the armed rebellion.
-The party took part in the 1993 Russian legislative election and won 14 seats.
 The party split, however, on the issue of support for the Chernomyrdin cabinet.
 Travkin who took a more conciliatory stand lost the power struggle to Govorukhin and Glazyev, who were determined opponents of the government course, and Travkin consequently left the party and joined the Our Home is Russia movement.